David Geffen: Geffen Records

 The label had been distributed by Warner Bros.
-Records since its inception, but in 1990 the label was sold to MCA Records with Geffen receiving shares in MCA worth $550 million.
+Records since its inception, but in 1990 the label was sold to MCA Records, with Geffen receiving shares in MCA worth $550 million.
 A year later, Matsushita Electric acquired MCA and paid Geffen $670 million.
 Geffen continued to run the label before leaving Geffen Records in 1995.
 In late 1996 after being sold to Seagram, MCA reincorporated into its subsidiary name, Universal Studios, Inc., while MCA Music Entertainment was renamed Universal Music Group.
 The Geffen label was restructured under the recently renamed company.
 On December 10, 1998, Seagram acquired PolyGram for $10.6 billion; the latter's music division was merged into UMG, thus, on New Year's Day 1999, Geffen Records was merged with its sister label, Interscope Records, and PolyGram subsidiary, A&M Records, to become Interscope Geffen A&M Records.
 Its division, DGC Records, would be absorbed into Geffen soon after, but Beck and Sonic Youth did not fulfill their contracts with the sublabel until 2003.
 After years of low sales and profits, Geffen laid off or vacated 110 workers, but later recovered under Interscope's supervision, which at the time, was under leadership of Jimmy Iovine.

 In 2003, Universal dissolved MCA Records and DreamWorks Records; MCA president Jay Boberg had resigned the prior spring while UMG (in October) acquired the latter label from Geffen's film label, DreamWorks Pictures, with rosters from both labels transitioning to Geffen Records.
 The acquisitions and later dissolutions of both imprints caused 120 staff layoffs, while some remained under Geffen; a few went to work for its parent, Interscope.

-In February 2024, Universal Music Group reorganized Geffen Records and its parent label, Interscope Records, through a unit merger with sister label, Capitol Records (which they acquired from now-defunct EMI in 2012).
-As a result, in today's time, Geffen, Interscope and Capitol now operate autonomously under a newly built music label unit, Interscope Capitol Labels Group.
+In February 2024, Universal Music Group reorganized Geffen Records and its parent label, Interscope Records, through a unit merger with sister label, Capitol Records (which they acquired from later-defunct EMI in 2012).
+As a result, Geffen, Interscope and Capitol operate autonomously under a new music unit, Interscope Capitol Labels Group.